-If yes, please provide details and consider whether an offence may have been committed under s87 of the Act:
+If yes, please provide details:

-Question 7: Has the matter the subject of the public interest disclosure already been determined AND this additional disclosure fails to provide significant or substantial new information?

-🗌 Yes 🗌 No ------- ------

-Assessment of Answers to Part 4 Questions

-No

-If the answers to ALL the questions in Part 4 are no, the disclosure must be investigated in accordance with the public interest disclosure procedures.
+Question 4: Did the discloser: have knowledge for more than 12 months of the public interest disclosure matter before making the disclosure; and fail to give a satisfactory explanation for the delay in making the disclosure? ☐ Yes ☐ No If yes, provide details of this issue being put to the discloser and analysis concerning why any explanation provided was not satisfactory: Question 5: Does the public interest disclosure relate solely to the personal interests of the discloser? ☐ Yes ☐ No Most disclosures will contain some element of personal interest.
+This should only be used as a basis to not investigate in clear circumstances.
+If yes, please provide details: Question 6: Is the public interest disclosure based on false or misleading information?
+If yes, please provide details and consider whether an offence may have been committed under s87 of the Act: Question 7: Has the matter the subject of the public interest disclosure already been determined AND this additional disclosure fails to provide significant or substantial new information? ☐ Yes ☐ No If yes, please provide details: Assessment of Answers to Part 4 Questions If the answers to ALL the questions in Part 4 are no, the disclosure must be investigated in accordance with the public interest disclosure procedures.
 Referral to the Ombudsman can occur if internal investigation is not possible or appropriate.

-If the answer is yes to one or more of the above questions, will the public interest disclosure be investigated?
-Although the public interest disclosure may not need to be investigated if an answer to any of the Part 4 questions is yes, it may still be appropriate to investigate in some circumstances.
+If the answer is yes to one or more of the above questions , will the public interest disclosure be investigated?
+Although the public interest disclosure may not need to be investigated if an answer to any of the Part 4 questions is yes, it may still be appropriate to investigate in some circumstances. ☐ Yes ☐ No Provide reasons for your decision: Notify the discloser and the Ombudsman if it is decided not to investigate.

-Yes

-Provide reasons for your decision:

-Notify the discloser and the Ombudsman if it is decided not to investigate.
 The Ombudsman will review the decision.
 Use the notification template attached to the public interest disclosure procedures when notifying the Ombudsman.